leg100/otf/docs/index.md

 OTF is an open-source alternative to Terraform Enterprise, sharing many of its features:

 * Full Terraform CLI integration
-* Remote execution mode: plans and applies run on servers
+* Remote execution mode: plans and applies run on server
 * Agent execution mode: plans and applies run on agents
 * Remote state backend: state stored in PostgreSQL
-* SSO signin: github and gitlab supported
+* SSO: sign in using github and gitlab
-* Team-based authorization: syncs your github teams / gitlab roles
+* Organization and team synchronisation from github and gitlab
+* Authorization: control team access to workspaces
+* VCS integration: start runs from your git repository
 * Compatible with much of the Terraform Enterprise/Cloud API
 * Minimal dependencies: requires only PostgreSQL
 * Stateless: horizontally scale servers in pods on Kubernetes, etc